meant-ion/TuringMod/README.md

 	- !build: posts specs of my current computer build

-	- !attention: simple counting command for how many times I have lost my train of thought due to my ADHD
+	- !voice: simple counting command for how many times my voice has cracked while on stream.

 	- !wikirand: posts a link to a random wikipedia article